Personal Injury & Real Estate Attorney Melbourne FL Jeffrey Ville

 • Musculoskeletal disorders and arthritis

-The SSDI and SSI Appeals Process
+How Does the SSDI and SSI Appeals Process Work in Florida?

 If your initial application was denied, you still have options.
 The appeals process includes four levels:

-• Reconsideration — A different SSA examiner reviews your case
+• Reconsideration: A different SSA examiner reviews your case

-• Hearing — You present your case before an Administrative Law Judge (ALJ)
+• Hearing: You present your case before an Administrative Law Judge (ALJ)

-• Appeals Council — A review of the ALJ's decision
+• Appeals Council: A review of the ALJ's decision

-• Federal Court — Filing a lawsuit in U.S. District Court
+• Federal Court: Filing a lawsuit in U.S. District Court

 Most successful disability cases are won at the hearing level.
 Having an attorney present at your ALJ hearing significantly improves your chances of approval.